 “I rejoiced with those who said to me, “Let us go to the house of the Lord.”
 Our feet are standing your gates, Jerusalem.” ~ Psalm 122:1

 Following the footsteps of Jesus in the Holy Land is the spiritual experience of a lifetime.
 Take your chance to walk where Jesus walked and experience the Bible come alive.
-Embark on a 12-day Pilgrimage to the Holy Land with Jordan with a Pilgrimage Chaplain leaving on May 3, 2021.
+Embark on a 12-day Pilgrimage to the Holy Land with Jordan with Fr.
+Dante Venus, S.V.D., leaving on April 18, 2022.